Boardgame.io React Client Workaround

 function App() {

-// _ClientImpl<G> in the original boardgame.io react client
+// _ClientImpl<G> in the original boardgame.io React client

 const client = useRef<ReturnType<typeof RawClient<IG>> | null>(null);